01 Getting Started

 Screenshot of the Map Salesforce fields screen displaying the object settings tab

 4. Click the Mapping option.
-The Salesforce Fields are shown on the left.
-These come from your CRM.
+The Salesforce Fields, which come from your CRM, are shown on the left.
 On the right side are the elements from the Titan project.

 Screenshot of the Map Salesforce Fields window showing the Mapping tab